marklogic/marklogic-rdf4j/marklogic-rdf4j-performance/README.md

-#marklogic-sesame-performance
+#marklogic-rdf4j-performance

-This directory contains [jmh](http://openjdk.java.net/projects/code-tools/jmh/) performance benchmark suite for marklogic-sesame.
+This directory contains [jmh](http://openjdk.java.net/projects/code-tools/jmh/) performance benchmark suite for marklogic-rdf4j.

 ##Setup and Running

-This perf suite utilises the same marklogic-sesame environment/marklogic setup (referenced in gradle.properties) and it will need to be operational to run these tests.
+This perf suite utilises the same marklogic-rdf4j environment/marklogic setup (referenced in gradle.properties) and it will need to be operational to run these tests.

 To run performance test